 It is never too early to start thinking about when and where you intend to apply to graduate school.
-Applications for a given year are usually due before the end of the of the previous academic year: usually in December for PhD and PsyD programs and March for Masters programs.
-Generally speaking, psychology PhD accept applications from students who have completed a Bachelors degree.
-A Masters degree is not required to apply to PhD programs.
+Applications for PhD and PsyD programs are generally due in December and Masters program applications are due in March.
+Generally speaking, psychology PhD programs accept applications from students who have completed a Bachelors degree.
 You will earn the MA as part of the PhD program.
 Most PhD programs work on a mentorship model where applicants are connected to specific faculty/research labs.
-An important step in identifying programs of interest is learning about faculty research interests and noting who is doing work that aligns with your interests.
+An important step in identifying programs of interest is learning about faculty research programs and noting who is doing work that aligns with your interests.

 For PhD programs, the most important part of your preparation is the research experience you accumulate.
 The more the better.
 Most PhD programs want to see at least one year of serious involvement in research.
 Research oriented clinical psychology PhD programs may expect to see 2 or more years of research experience for their successful applicants.
 If you are preparing to apply to Clinical Psych programs, be sure to consult with the Psychology Department Pre-Clinical Advisor as you plan your application process.
 All PhD, PsyD and Masters programs will expect that you will have completed coursework including statistics and research methods.
 See the admission criteria for the specific programs you are interested in for details about specific course requirements.